partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 SQL-92 only has tables that have tuples that contain scalar values.
 A key feature of many modern formats is nested data.
-That is, attributes whose values may be themselves tables (i.e., collections of tuples), or may be arrays of scalars, or arrays of arrays and many other combinations.
-We next present PartiQL's features (SQL extensions) that allow us to work with nested data.
+That is, attributes whose values may themselves be tables (i.e., collections of tuples), or may be arrays of scalars, or arrays of arrays and many other combinations.
+Let's take a closer look at PartiQL's features (SQL extensions) that allow us to work with nested data.

 We also include sections titled "Use Case".
 Such "Use Case" sections do not introduce additional features.
 They merely show how to combine the